mikami3heart/PMlib-pybind/README.md

 # PMlib - Performance Monitor library

-* Copyright (c) 2010-2011 VCAD System Research Program, RIKEN.
-All rights reserved.
 * Copyright (c) 2012-2024 RIKEN Center for Computational Science (R-CCS).
 All rights reserved.
 * Copyright (c) 2016-2024 Research Institute for Information Technology (RIIT), Kyushu University.
 All rights reserved.
+* Copyright (c) 2010-2011 VCAD System Research Program, RIKEN.
+All rights reserved.

 ## OUTLINE

 This library records the statistics information of run-time performance and the trace information of a user code and reports its summary.
-The PMlib is able to use for both serial and parallel environments including hybrid(OpenMP & MPI) code.
-In addition, PAPI interface allows us to access the information of build-in hardware counter.
+PMlib can be used for both serial and parallel environments including hybrid(OpenMP & MPI) code.
+PMlib integrates PAPI HWPC(hardware performance counter) APIs and Power APIs internally, and produces HPC oriented statistics reports as controlled by the environment variables.

 ## SOFTWARE REQUIREMENT
 - Linux OS or UNIX OS